nickleus27/hand_up/README.md

 Current State of App: App will give notifications and directions of upcoming requested resource events.

 Current unresolved problems:  App will not open SingleResourceView when onNotification is clicked everytime from a background state.
-Also, it seems when this happens the PushNotification.localNotificationSchedule doesn't get called in onNotification either.
-Have not found a solution.
+Also, when this happens the PushNotification.localNotificationSchedule doesn't get called in onNotification either.
+So, onNotification doesn't get called everytime a notification is opened.
 Works sometimes, and sometimes it does not.
+Have not found a solution so that it works consistently everytime.
 I have .configure() outside of a component as suggested in documentation.

 Also app needs testing on an IOS device, I only have a simulator.